-visiting lecturer in graphic design
+visiting lecturer, graphic design

-University of the West of England (UWE)
+University of the West of England

 As a graphic design lecturer at UWE, I mentored and inspired students, preparing them for the professional challenges ahead.
 I led tutorials, workshops and group critiques, and supported final-year students as they developed and refined their final submissions.